-Novelist, editor, centre manager and teacher, Adam Mathews can generally be found somewhere between Spain, Hungary and the UK.
+Novelist, editor, centre manager and teacher, Adam can generally be found somewhere between Madrid, Spain and the English Midlands.
 As well as writing critical articles and speeches, he manages English language summer schools, edits translations of a world-renowned orchestra and gives public talks on economic and environmental issues.
-Having spent much of his adult life living outside his native England, Adam has become involved in popular movements across Europe and developed the perspective that inspired his first novel, Pap.
+Having spent much of his adult life living outside his native England, Adam has become involved in popular movements across Europe and developed the perspective that inspires his Pap series of novels and short stories.

 The Aimless Wanderer hosts the author's writings, visuals, podcasts and lessons.
 Unless otherwise stated, all files on this site exist under a Creative Commons license, which means everything can freely be shared for non-commercial purposes.
 All I ask is that you source all material by linking to aimlesswanderer.org and crediting Adam R. Mathews.